-- a) Write a JAVA program that import and use the user defined packages - b) Without writing any code, build a GUI that display text in label and image in an ImageView (use JavaFX) - c)Build a Tip Calculator app using several JavaFX components and learn how to respond to user interactions with the GUI
+- 8. Write a JAVA program that import and use the user defined packages - 9.
+Without writing any code, build a GUI that display text in label and image in an ImageView (use JavaFX) - 10.
+Build a Tip Calculator app using several JavaFX components and learn how to respond to user interactions with the GUI